Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

 ### Configuration

 *Path to value*
-Search for the parameter name of the objects's data model that is available in the input port of the transition, copy the required parameter name, and enter it in the *Path to value* field, for example **pimProduct.pim.variants**.
+Search for the parameter name of the objects' data model that is available in the input port of the transition, copy the required parameter name, and enter it in the *Path to value* field, for example **pimProduct.pim.variants**.